bcw222/chromium-website/site/updates/trust-token/index.md

 **Experimenting**

-In order to execute Private State Token operations, you'll need an origin trial token present *or* to have provided the additional command-line flag `--enable-blink-features=PrivateStateTokens,PrivateStateTokensAlwaysAllowIssuance --enable-features=PrivacySandboxSettings3`.
+In order to execute Private State Token operations, you'll need an origin trial token present *or* to have provided the additional command-line flag `--enable-blink-features=PrivateStateTokensAlwaysAllowIssuance --enable-features=PrivateStateTokens,PrivacySandboxSettings3`.
 If you are experimenting with a new issuer, you can manually provide the Private State Token key commitments via the `--additional-private-state-token-key-commitments='{ "<issuer origin>": <key commitment response> }'` flag.